hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter6.md

     ![](pics/chapter6/figure10.gif){ width="400" }
 </figure>

-And we know that $\omega_m = (1 - X)\omega$, it has no relationship to the polepairs, it only relevant to the electrical speed and slip ratio.
+And we know that $\omega_m = (1 - X)\omega$, it has no relationship to the pole pairs, it only relevant to the electrical speed and slip ratio.
 Thus, we can give the mechanical speed of the induction machine:

 $$
 \Omega_m = \frac{\omega_m}{n_p}